 11. On contingency fees/ quota litis agreements, see also the Decisions of the Supreme Court 357/2004, 13 may (RJ 2004, 2739) and 446/2008, 29 May (RJ 2008, 4164).

-12. From the Spanish perspective the regulation of 'Funding' in the Recommendation is quite illustrative as it provides for a series of criteria to be taken into account within a system that ignores the institution itself.
+12. From the Spanish perspective the regulation of 'Funding' in the Recommendation is quite illustrative as it provides for a series of criteria to be taken into account within a system that is becoming familiar with the institution itself within certain fields.